simonmichael/hledger/hledger/Hledger/Cli/Commands/Accounts.md

 With `--directives`, it adds the `account` keyword, showing valid account directives which can be pasted into a journal file.
+This is useful together with `--undeclared` to update your account declarations when `check accounts` reports undeclared accounts.

+The `--find` flag can be used to look up a single account name, in the same way that the `aregister` command does.
+It returns the alphanumerically-first matched account name, or if none can be found, it fails with a non-zero exit code.

 Examples: